carneades/carneades-3/doc/manual/opinions.md

 The first page of the opinion formation and polling tool provides an overview of the features of the tool and explains the following procedure for using the tool:

 1. Log in using a pseudonym to protect your privacy.
 You can login again using this name to change your responses at any time.
 Choose  a cryptic name, like a secure password, to make it difficult for others to access or change your answers.
+(The system will generate a username for you, which you can use or change, as you prefer.)

 2. Read an introduction to the topic of the debate and select an issue of interest.